livecycle/preevy/README.md

 ### Faster builds in CI

-Check out our [documentation](https://preevy.dev/recipes/faster-build) to find out how to speed up your builds and reduce the costs of your preview environments by running Preevy with BuildKit builders in CI.
+Check out our [documentation](https://preevy.dev/recipes/faster-build) to find out how to speed up your builds and reduce the costs of your preview environments by running Preevy with BuildKit Builders in CI.

 ## Security